Pavan-AIML/pk/index.md

 🌱 Currently, I'm diving deep into:

-- Developing agents.
+- Developing intelligent agents for automation and data interaction
-- Exploring LLMs fine-tuning techniques such as QLoRA
+- Fine-tuning Large Language Models (LLMs) using techniques such as QLoRA
-- Implementing deep learning methods for applications in Spectrum Monitoring
+- Building Retrieval-Augmented Generation (RAG) systems and working with multi-agent frameworks
 - Microservices architecture and cloud-native applications

 ## My Journey